-Beta testing happens during the last stages of your product, prototype, or feature’s design.
+Beta testing happens during the last stages of your product, prototype, or feature design.
 It’s when you provide your customers and target audience with the item you’ve created in a state that closely resembles what it’ll look like upon distribution.
-Beta testing is a great way to get a final thumbs up on your product from customers prior to going to market.
+Beta testing is a great way to get a final thumbs up on your product from customers before going to market.

 When to Use Beta Testing

-Beta testing is ideal if you’ve pretty much finalized your product’s design and want to conduct one last review of it prior to distribution.
-This way you can make any last-minute changes to enhance its UX if necessary and ensure it’s ready for your customers.
+Beta testing is ideal if you’ve pretty much finalized your product’s design and want to conduct one last review of it before distribution.
+This way, you can make any last-minute changes to enhance its UX if necessary and ensure it’s ready for your customers.

-There should be other user tests that occur throughout your design process, prior to a beta test.
-That’s because this is only used for final and critical updates to the product — so you’ll want to get your customers’ opinions prior to the final stage of design.
-This way, once you reach the time for beta testing, you’ll likely only have minor changes that need to be made (if any at all).
+Before a beta test, other user tests should occur throughout your design process.
+That’s because this is only used for final and critical updates to the product — so you’ll want to get your customers’ opinions before the final stage of design.
+This way, once you reach the time for beta testing, you’ll likely only have minor changes that need to be made (if any).

-Now that you have a better understanding of the various methods of user testing, let’s talk about how it works so you can begin testing your products, prototypes, and features.
+Now that you understand the various user testing methods, let’s talk about how it works so you can begin testing your products, prototypes, and features.

 How does user testing work?